AceTheCloud/blog/_posts/2022-01-01-Java-SpringBoot-On-Azure-Cloud-1.markdown

 Open Liberty is the community-driven, open-source version of WAS.

 Oracle GlassFish is the reference implementation of many Java EE web standards (including Servlet and JSP).

+___

+## Types of Java applications

+In this unit, we'll distinguish between the different types of server-side Java applications to help you choose a matching cloud solution.

+### Monolithic applications (Azure Infra Solution - Ex : AzureVMs Azure App Service )
+A monolithic application is an all in one solution that still fits for many projects.
+A monolithic application is a good start for prototyping and startups.
+It's simple to develop, debug, test, and deploy.

+Traditionally, monolithic applications run on application servers and scale the entire application as a whole.

+### Microservices (Azure Infra Solution - Ex Azure App Service, Azure Container Instances , Azure K8s Service)
+Today, in order to succeed, businesses are asked to adapt, fail fast, and expect the unexpected.
+To achieve a reduced time to market, more engineers get hired.
+But the outcome might be the opposite!
+It results in a higher time to market, because you have more communication effort when more engineers need to collaborate.
+The solution here is to divide and conquer.

+In a cross-functional team, you can deliver features as independently as possible.
+Each team should be responsible for its own dedicated part of the software.

+### Batch jobs (Azure Infra Solution - Ex Azure Function, Azure Data Factory, Apache Flink running on Azure VMs)
+Some applications are intended to run briefly.
+They execute a particular workload, and then exit rather than wait for requests or user input.
+Batch jobs are a solution for this use case.
+Even though some batches can last for hours, sometimes jobs need to run once or at regular, scheduled intervals.

+### Serverless architectures (Azure Infra Solution -  Azure Functions , Azure Logic Apps)
+Functions are executed only on an event.
+A function is "triggered" by a specific type of event.
+Supported triggers include responding to changes in data, responding to messages, running on a schedule, or receiving an HTTP request.

+___

+### Azure Spring Cloud
+Azure Spring Cloud lets you focus on building Spring Boot apps without managing infrastructure.
+You can easily deploy your JARs or code, and it will automatically wire your apps with the Spring service runtime.
+After you deploy the apps, you can easily monitor their performance, fix errors, and make improvements.
+Azure Spring Cloud is integrated into the Azure ecosystem and is ready to tackle enterprise workloads.